rimantascode/MS3-cookbook/README.md

 ### Testing on Browsers

-Tested on Google Chrome, Opera, Mozzilla firefox.
+Tested on Google Chrome, Opera, Mozilla firefox.
 No issues.

 ### Testing on Devices

-Used Google Chrome, Opera, Mozila firefox browser to test the responsiveness, it flows good on any type of device.
+Used Google Chrome, Opera, Mozilla Firefox browser to test the responsiveness, it flows well on any type of device.

 ## Deployment

 The process involved:

-- In this project you have to use Code instite tempale [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+- In this project, you have to use Code institute template [here](https://github.com/Code-Institute-Org/gitpod-full-template).
 - Click the green button "use this template"
 - How to create a new repository [here](https://docs.github.com/en/enterprise/2.15/user/articles/create-a-repo) , but in this case enter the title of the project, the description, choose privet or poblic, and click create repository from template.
-- On GitHub repository settings page move to GitHub Pages section
+- On the GitHub repository settings page move to GitHub Pages section
 - Change source to master branch.
 (Or any desired branch)

-- Once the the workspace is ready:
+- Once the workspace is ready:
-- In a terminal, in your root directory
+- In the terminal, in your root directory
-- Type 'git clone ' followed by the code taken from github repository
+- Type 'git clone ' followed by the code taken from the GitHub repository
 - `https://github.com/rimantascode/MS3-cookbook.git`
-- for exampal `git clone https://github.com/rimantascode/MS3-cookbook.git`
+- for example `git clone https://github.com/rimantascode/MS3-cookbook.git`
-- Select all files and move out of the folder MS3-cookbook in the root directory.
+- Select all files and move out of the folder MS3-cookbook into the root directory.
 - Install requirements.txt by typing in the terminal
 - `pip3 install -r requirements.txt`

-- create the database in [mongoDB](https://www.mongodb.com/) as it shown in the picture. cook_book is database, and categories, difficulty, prep_time, recipe are  the collections.
+- create the database in [mongoDB](https://www.mongodb.com/) as it shown in the picture. cook_book is a database, and categories, difficulty, prep_time, recipe are the collections.
 - ![mongoDB structure](source/mongoDB.png)

 - create an enviroment variable in gitpod settings,[gitod settings](https://gitpod.io/settings/)